 Make It A Challenge

 Purging and downsizing towards minimalism looks different to everyone.
 Some of us really struggle with the task of going through every nook and cranny in our homes to determine what stays and what goes.
-A few fun tricks to start making minimalism a process in your life, is to try the “30 Days Challenge”.
-On day one, donate or trash one thing, on day two do the same for two items, then three, then four.
+A few fun tricks to start making minimalism a process in your life is to try the “30 Days Challenge”.
+On day one, donate or trash one thing, on day two, do the same for two items, then three, then four.
 By 30 days, you should have built a muscle of getting rid of things and it does get easier over time with each day!

 Additionally, minimalists have recommended doing the “reverse clothes hanger” trick to deal with clothes.
 Flip your hangers around, and as you use each item, you put the hanger back on the rack normally.
 After 30 days, you should see what’s used and what’s simply hanging around.
 The same trick works with a box–if you’re having trouble and are unsure about an item, put it in a box and out of sight for 30 days, if you don’t miss it–let it go.
-(Do take into account the change of seasons, ei: summer vs. cold weather clothing, Holiday decor, etc.)

 Stemming The Tide of New Items

 After going through a 30-day decluttering challenge or clearing out your closets, the idea of getting anything else to deal with might feel overwhelming.
 Good!
-At this point, it’s a good idea to get in the habit of unsubscribing to all marketing emails, tossing catalogs before your browse them, and enlisting the support of family and friends to avoid regaining clutter.
+At this point, it’s a good idea to get in the habit of unsubscribing to all marketing emails, tossing catalogs before you browse them, and enlisting the support of family and friends to avoid regaining clutter.

 This holiday season, I am holding a strict “no stuff” policy.
 I am only giving edibles and experiences, and ask for the same if a gift is really needed at all.
 Giving food can be highly personal, like baking your Grandma’s famous banana bread in lieu of a gift, but it can also include other consumables like alcohol, spices or cooking oils, soaps, and candles.